 E-1 and E-2 Visas

 Qualification for the E-1 and E-2 visas is focused on an applicant’s trade and economic involvement in the US.
 To obtain an E-1 visa, an individual must be seeking to enter the United States for the purpose of engaging in the substantial trade of goods and services.
 An E-2 visa is for individuals who are seeking to make a significant investment in the United States.
 Employees of E visa holders may also be eligible to come to the United States.
 To obtain either visa, an individual must be a member of a recognized treaty country, though it is important to note that the treaty countries that qualify for one visa do not necessarily qualify for the other.
-E visas have a term of five years, but there is generally no limit on how many times they can be renewed.
+The length of an E visa depends on the type of business and the investment made, and there is generally no limit on how many times an E visa can be renewed.

 For detailed information about E visas, download our 13 page E Visa Guide for Investors and Entrepreneurs.
 If you have questions about your particular business or investment, contact us today for a complimentary consultation.